Aeroluna/LunaCoopMod/README.md

 - Reworked P3.
   - Now increases spawn rate of Infested Bunker, Infested Barracks, and Infested Colonist Compound by 50%.

 This prestige was so simple to play, you could just spam down a bunch of bunkers.
-Lowering the bonus but applying it to more infantry should increase build diversity.
+Lowering the bonus but applying it to more infantry should increase composition diversity.

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.
 - Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton, which additionally increases Infested Banshee speed by 2.
   - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.
+Seriously, being able to deploy infested while moving is night and day.
 It was kinda sad that P2 was about picking up your infantry and moving them to the frontline, but the Infested Banshee was about as fast as them walking there.

 - Added advantage for P2:
   - Starports and Banshees no longer have tech requirements.